 - Scan your computer for viruses.
 Some viruses will live on your Internet connection, doing whatever evil things viruses do.

 - Turn off your anti-virus.
 Some anti-viruses will actually slow down your Internet speed as they try monitor everything coming in.
 If the Internet speeds up when you shut down your anti-virus, find a different anti-virus and install it.
-Microsoft Security Essentials is our pick for a free anti-virus.
+Windows Defender is free and comes installed with Windows 10.

 - Upgrade your computer.
 You Internet speed is only as fast as your computer can process it.
-Adding RAM and investing in a new graphics card is a great way to speed up your computer.
+Adding RAM and investing in a new graphics card can help speed up your computer.

 - Optimize your TCP / IP settings.
-Both Vista and Windows 7 are already optimized, but if you’re running Windows XP or an older Operating System, visit a site like Broadband Reports and run their TCP / IP Optimization tools to tweak your Internet settings.
+Vista, Windows 7 and Windows 8 are already optimized, but if you’re running Windows XP or an older Operating System, visit a site like DSL Reportsand run their TCP / IP Optimization tools to tweak your Internet settings.

 - Upgrade your infrastructure.
-If it’s been a few years since you bought your equipment, it’s time to upgrade to N routers and network cards that support Gigabit speeds.
+If it’s been a few years since you bought your equipment, it’s time to upgrade to AC routers and network cards that support Gigabit speeds.
 Keeping up with technology is essential to increase broadband speed.
-Get Wireless N Network Devices here.
+Get a fast wireless AC router, such as the Asus AC3200 if your Internet provider allows you to use your own router.

 - Lastly, we recommend wiring your connections if possible.
-If this is not desirable, be sure to get a wireless N router and network adapter from the link above.
-Both the speed and the range will be better with newer routers and cards.
+If this is not desirable, be sure to get a wireless AC router and network adapter from the link above.
+Both the speed and the range of your Wi-Fi will be better with newer routers and cards.
 But in general, having a hard-wired connection will be faster, more reliable and more secure.